rye-com/n8n-nodes-rye/README.md

 > **💡 Tip**: If polling times out in the `retrieving_offer` state, increase the **Max Attempts** value or handle this state explicitly in your workflow.

-#### Backoff Strategy
+#### Polling Behavior

-Choose how the node spaces out polling attempts:

-**Exponential Backoff** (default, recommended):
+The node uses exponential backoff to space out polling attempts, giving you the flexibility to manage the [rye api rate limits](https://docs.rye.com/api-v2/developer-notes#ordering-%26-checkout) more effectively.

-- Gradually increases wait time between attempts, starting at `initialIntervalSeconds` and doubling up to a maximum of `maxIntervalSeconds`
+Wait time starts at `initialIntervalSeconds` and doubles with each attempt up to `maxIntervalSeconds`

-- Example timing: Wait 5s → 10s → 20s → 40s → 60s → 60s...
+Example: 5s → 10s → 20s → 40s → 60s → 60s...

-**Fixed Interval**:

-- Waits the same amount of time between each attempt
-- Example timing: Wait 5s → 5s → 5s → 5s...

-**Why use exponential backoff?**

-- ✅ Automatically adapts to longer processing times
-- ✅ Minimizes risk of hitting rate limits
-- ✅ More efficient for workflows with varying processing times

 #### Best Practice